sdebacker/ckeditor-adv_link/README.md

 ## Disclaimer

 I developed this script for my needs, it is inspired by this [repository](https://github.com/simogeo/ckeditor-adv_link) and this [blog post](http://blog.xoundboy.com/?p=393).
-I want people to be able to use it but I don't pretend to do any support regarding installation or use.

 ## How to install it ?